cysmith/neural-style-tf/README.md

 ## Questions and Errata

 Send questions or issues: cysmith1010@gmail.com

+If you want to contribute, please try to:
+* Avoid esoteric one-liners.
+* Avoid unnecessary or nested lambda expressions.

 ## Memory
 By default, `neural-style-tf` uses the NVIDIA cuDNN GPU backend for convolutions and L-BFGS for optimization.